oanguenot/webrtcmetrics/README.md

 As defined in that sample, the following parameters can be configured:

 - `refreshEvery`: Number.
-Contains the number of milliseconds to wait before collecting a new set of statistics.
+Contains the duration to wait (in milliseconds) before collecting a new set of statistics.
 Default value is **2000**.

 - `startAfter`: Number.
-Contains the duration to wait before collecting the first set of statistics.
+Contains the duration to wait (in milliseconds) before collecting the first set of statistics.
 Default value is equals to 0 for starting immediately.

 - `stopAfter`: Number.
-Contains the duration before stopping to collect the statistics.
+Contains the duration to wait (in milliseconds) before stopping to collect the statistics.
 This duration starts after the `startAfter` duration.
 Default value is **-1** which means that the statistics are collected until the function `stop()` is called.

 - `verbose`: Boolean.
-True for displaying verbose information in the logger. default is **false**.
+True for displaying verbose information in the logger such as the raw statistics coming from `getStats`.
+Default is **false**.

 _Note:_ The **configuration** parameter is optional.